InCLow-LM/InCLow-LM.github.io/content/authors/Akari Haga/_index.md

   - Visitors
 ---

-# You may give a short introduction of yourself.
 Akari Haga is a PhD student at Nara Institute of Science and Technology, Japan.
 Currently, she is visiting at InCLow group, CLCG, University of Groningen.

 For more details, check her [homepage](https://akari000.github.io/).